-St Bartholomew's C of E Primary School also recognises the particular importance of inter-agency working in identifying and preventing CSE and CCE.
+St Peter's CE Primary School also recognises the particular importance of inter-agency working in identifying and preventing CSE and CCE.

-• Information sharing
+Information sharing

 The school recognises the importance of proactive information sharing between professionals and local agencies in order to effectively meet pupils' needs and identify any need for early help.